iamfaham/dev-docs-rag/README.md

 ---

-`Note - This can work with other (crawlable) websites as well, but is optimised for developer documentations specifically.`
+`Note - This system can work with other (crawlable) websites as well, but is optimised for developer documentations specifically.`

 ---